qmk/qmk_firmware/keyboards/sck/m0116b/keymaps/m0116/readme.md

-# The default keymap for m0116
+# The default keymap for for the Golden Delicious when used with a M0116